qgindi/LibreAutomate/Other/BuildEvents/Readme - Roslyn.txt

 //2.
 Add property: internal ISymbol?
 Symbol { get; } = symbol; //au

 // - Let it don't try to load VB assemblies, because then exception when debugging:
-//In MefHostServices.cs, in s_defaultAssemblyNames init list, remove the 2 VB assemblies.
+//In MefHostServices.cs, in s_defaultAssemblyNames init list, remove the 2 VisualBasic assemblies.

 // - In project Microsoft.CodeAnalysis, in file PublicAPI.Shipped.txt, append:
 RoslynMod.TestInternal